dreamcatcher-tech/network/Inbox/2023-03-02 2000 Browser tuning.md

 Wait for all blocks in a request to write to repo before switching to bitswap.

 ## Mode switching
 When an engine realizes that it doesn't have anything for a remote chain that it wants, it will use pulselift with full children to get everything it needs.
-This is not good for distribution.
+This is not good for distribution as that node becomes a central failure point.

 Then when it already has something that it deems not too stale, it uses bitswap, as this will make the best reuse of data.

 Later, it will ask for pulselift with a prior pulse provided, indicating that it only wants the diffs.
 This requires a high powered peer to comply with this.
 The fallback is bitswap where it dribbles in.

+[[2023-03-03 1321 bitswap plus]] can replace this fully - in a CAS it seems unlikely that a node would have a deep block in a DAG but be missing a parent, so when asking for a parent, very likely that we want the children next.
+Bitswap plus would make no distinction between initial load and any other load.

 ## Workbench
 Make a large chain with simple children, then see what operations take all the time.